dartoos-dev/well_formed/README.md

 ## Getting Started

-Most of the form fields in this package are built on top of a `TextFormField` widget so that they remain **fully compatible** with Flutter's `Form` widget container.
-This is quite important to avoid buggy behavior, such as when a field is not cleared when its parent Form is cleared — via the reset method.
+Most of the form fields in this package are built on top of a `TextFormField` widget so they remain **fully compatible** with the `Form` widget.
+This is quite important to avoid buggy behavior such as when a field does not get reset when its parent form gets reset.

 <!-- @todo #2 add a form field example as soon as possible -->

 ## Demo application

-The demo application provides a fully working example, focused on demonstrating exactly one field in action — BasicTextField.
+The demo application provides a fully working example, focused on demonstrating exactly three widgets in action — _WellFormed_, _BasicTextField_ and _DigitField_.
 You can take the code in this demo and experiment with it.

 To run the demo application: